shmul/mule/README.md

 * `reset <metric>` - clear all slots in the metric

-### http interface
+### API

-Mule exposes a REST/JSON interface .
-Results are return using either plain JSON or as JSONP style, when the generic query string option `p=<callback>` is provided
+Mule exposes a REST API with json results.

 #### Configuration
 To update mule's configuration POST a configuration file to